On this page

 52 characters, dash separator, no brackets.
 Prevention caught 3 of 3 issues before they existed.

-But Claude is not perfect.
+But the AI is not perfect.
 About 15-20% of the time, it still produces a pipe or bracket despite the rules.
 That is what Layer 2 is for.

 Layer 2: Auto-Fix on Save

-Every time Wire saves a page, it runs _sanitize_content(): nine automatic fixes applied before the file hits disk.
+Every time Wire saves a page, it runs _sanitize_content(): eleven automatic fixes applied before the file hits disk.

 These fixes are silent, deterministic, and free (no API call).
 The operator sees the corrected result in the saved file.